Neyunse/vne/Readme.md

 **VNEngine** is a visual novel engine developed in Python using Pygame.
 It offers a flexible and simple way to create visual novels with support for characters, backgrounds, sprites, dialogues, conditions, and labels.

+>INFO: The name of the engine is temporary!

 ## Features

 - **Easy setup**: Define variables, characters, backgrounds, sprites, and more using simple commands in a script file.